 But there are a lot of German cities, each offering diverse job opportunities with higher salaries, affordable living costs and additional benefits alongside.

-Here are the 10 best cities in Germany:
+Here are the 10 best German cities :

-The German capital Berlin is home to big and globally recognized companies which are amongst the biggest employers in the globe.
-Berlin is an endless pool of job opportunities and career pathways, thus the number of expats coming to seek jobs in this city has been ever-growing.
+The German capital Berlin is home to big and globally recognized companies that are amongst the biggest employers in the globe.
+Berlin is an endless pool of job opportunities and career pathways, thus the number of ex-pats coming to seek jobs in this city has been ever-growing.

 Frankfurt is the fifth biggest German city being home to 717,624 residents, according to the latest official recordings.
 In terms of area coverage, it is the largest city in the state of Hesse.
 Frankfurt is a global leading financial center.